 Road alignment is the positioning of the centerline of the highway or road.
 It is also called as highway alignment.
-Simply, it is the direction from which the road will pass.
-Road alignment provides a proper guidance to pass the road through the alignment which is most economical, easy to construct and free from conflicts.
-There are two types of alignment.
+Simply, it is the direction through which the road will pass.

 Improper road alignment leads to the following:

 c.
-Increase the vehicle operating cost and also leads to the discomfort of the users.
+Increase in the vehicle operating cost and also leads to the discomfort of the users.

 Basic principles of road alignment